 CREDITS Version two (2019) Direction/Choreography: Linnea Gwiazda Performers/Collaborators: Marc Arboleda, Kayla De VoS & Mahaila Patterson-O’Brien.
 Composition/Sound Design: Matthew Ariaratnam Production Management/Stage management: Cory Thibert Sound Recording: Matthew Ariaratnam & Mirosław Gwiazda Spoken Text: Marc Arboleda, Kayla De Vos, Linnea Gwiazda & Mahaila Patterson-O’Brien Produced by: O Albatross

 Accessibility: This show is primarily movement based, visual and engages scent.
 There will be the scent of lemon and dill within the performance space.
 There is a soundscape and musical composition throughout the piece which includes sound recorded on site in forests both in Quebec and British Columbia.
 Other sound is mixed live from objects within the stage environment.
-There are a few portions of spoken text which will be available HERE in the coming weeks.
-Thank you for your patience.
+There are a few portions of spoken text in the show.
+For information on the spoken text please contact us, contact details below:

 in several times has been created and was presented on the unceded traditional territories of the Coast Salish peoples of the Xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaɬ (Tsleil-Waututh) First Nations.